trajectory: from the begining.

 wood soda fire potters are not common in canada. there is a small directory of us, other methods such as electric and gas fire are more predominate.

-• present day we fire with wood and soda. our gallery is open seasonally from late winter to early december. our hands are never idle, production cycles are long and require several weeks of work before we are ready to fire. great focus is placed on selling directly through our brick and mortar but in an effort to keep up with demand, slowly we are offering random online availability.
+present day we fire with wood and soda. our gallery is open seasonally from late winter to early december. our hands are never idle, production cycles are long and require several weeks of work before we are ready to fire. focus is placed on selling directly through our brick-and-mortar, but in an effort to keep up with demand, we are slowly offering random online availability.

 from fire to vessel

-our work is fired first in an electric kiln and then we load our work into a wood burning kiln.
+my work is fired first in an electric kiln, and i then load the wares into a wood-burning kiln.

-each firing yields different success rates and different results. the wood soda fire process is a finely tuned balance between art and science. there are no kiln gods bearing protection or influence over our work. research into the dynamics of clay bodies, slips, firing techniques and their relationship with one another is how we achieve our results and hone our methods. we fail and we succeed; we fail and succeed. we follow in the foot steps of many before us, we learn from our peers and one day we hope to be able to contribute new knowledge and methods to our clay community.
+each firing yields different success rates and different results. the fire process is a finely tuned balance between art and science. there are no kiln gods bearing protection or influence over the work. research into the dynamics of clay bodies, slips, and firing techniques, and their relationships with one another, is how i achieve my results and hone my methods. trial and error lead to success. i follow in the footsteps of the potters before me, i learn from my peers, and through my own discoveries, i hope one day to contribute new knowledge and methods to the clay community.

 make + fire